andres-fr/python3-template/README.md

 Once we reach a given milestone, we can package and deploy the code at its current state.
 For that, you label that specific commit with a tag (see `https://git-scm.com/book/en/v2/Git-Basics-Tagging`).
 It is encouraged that tags follow semantic versioning (see `https://semver.org/`).

 There are many different ways to accomplish that: the `git` CLI and `gitpython` package being two popular ones.
-Here we use the `bumpversion` third-party library:
+Here we use the `bump2version` third-party library:

 ```
+bump2version minor --message "test bump2version"
 ```